-Cost, quality, and timeliness are the key focal areas of our global logistics operations at EMC, as our customers expect our product to be delivered on time, in perfect condition, and at a competitive price.
-We have consistently found that working to reduce our carbon impact helps us execute on those objectives.
-For example, choosing a transport route or mode with a lower carbon footprint often leads to lower expenditures.
-Through route consolidation, mode of transport optimization, and logistics carrier engagement, we are able to reduce GHG emissions from product shipping.
-In 2014, we will fully implement an enterprise data management system that will help us set aggressive new carbon performance goals for our global logistics operations.
+Timeliness, quality, and cost are the key focal areas of our global logistics operations at EMC, as our customers expect our product to be delivered on time, in perfect condition, and at a competitive price.
+We have consistently found that working to reduce our carbon impact helps us execute on these objectives.
+For example, choosing a transport route or mode with a lower carbon footprint often leads to lower cost.
+By route consolidation, mode of transport optimization, and logistics carrier engagement, we are able to reduce GHG emissions from product shipping.
+In 2014, we implemented an enterprise data management system that will help us track our carbon performance goals for our global logistics operations.

-EMC’s logistics carbon emissions management has focused on partnering with our carriers to optimize individual route designs and modal choices.
-This includes merging shipments in transit and shifting from truck to rail and air to ocean transport where possible.
-We have tracked the overall carbon footprint associated with our global logistics operations, and have made changes that saved money and led to thousands of tons of carbon emissions reductions each year.
-In 2014, we plan to expand these strategies to manage and reduce our carbon impact even more effectively.
+EMC’s logistics carbon emissions management has focused on partnering with our carriers to optimize individual route designs and mode choices.
+Optimizations include merging shipments in transit, and shifting from truck to rail and air to ocean transport where possible.
+We have tracked the carbon footprint associated with our global logistics operations, and have made changes that saved money and led to thousands of tons of carbon emissions reductions each year.
+In 2014, we expanded these strategies to manage and reduce our carbon impact even more effectively.

-In 2014, we will complete implementation of a data management solution that will allow us to track the average kilograms of GHG emissions associated with each metric ton of product we ship globally (kg CO2e/metric tons-km).
+In 2014, we completed the implementation of a data management solution that is enabling us to track the average kilograms of GHG emissions associated with each metric ton of product we ship globally (kg CO2e/metric tons-km).
+In 2015, we will conduct tests to ensure all algorithms and assumptions have been taken in correctly, and then fully transition our reporting to this system.
 Understanding the carbon intensity associated with our logistics operations worldwide, as well as that related to each of our carriers, will allow us to systematically prioritize lower-carbon routes and modes where these make sense for our business and our customers.

 Partnering with Our Carriers